Landlords Guide to finding a great Property Manager

 Like all relationships, the one between landlord and manager doesn’t always run smoothly – and sometimes the landlord wants “out”

-Many landlords are under the false impression that when they sign a 12 month tenancy agreement with a tenant that they have also signed an Exclusive Management Agreement.
-As a result many landlords wait until the end of the 12 months to change managers when in fact they can change as soon and the Exclusive Management Agreement has expired.
+Many landlords are under the false impression that when they sign a 12 month tenancy agreement with a tenant that they have also signed an Exclusive Property Management Agreement.
+As a result many landlords wait until the end of the 12 months to change managers when in fact they can change as soon and the Exclusive Property Management Agreement has expired.
 The standard agreement is a 30, 60 or 90 day authority but 30 days is probably the most common.
-Once this Exclusive Management Agreement designed to cover the letting period has expired – the process of changing managers is simple.
+Once this Exclusive Property Management Agreement designed to cover the letting period has expired – the process of changing managers is simple.

-All you have to do is sign an authority with a new agent who will inform the previous agent that they have taken over management.
-The new agent will send over a standard fax to the previous agent advising that they have taken over the management.
+All you have to do is sign an authority with a new agent who will inform the previous agent that they have taken over property management.
+The new agent will send over a standard fax to the previous agent advising that they have taken over the property management.
 On behalf of the landlord and to have the file ready for collection within 48 hours.
 This notice in writing voids the previous authority.
 This procedure avoids awkward conversations between The Landlord and former Property Manager.